liborty/rstats/README.md

 * sums of distances, eccentricity,
 * centroid, medoid, true geometric median,
 * transformation to zero (geometric) median data,
-* relationship between sets of multidimensional vectors: trend.
+* relationship between sets of multidimensional vectors: trend,
+* covariance and comediance matrices (weighted and unweighted).

 Trait VecVec is entirely unchecked, so check your data upfront.
 This is the more sophisticated part of the library.
 The true geometric median is found iteratively.